 A Train Ride Together

-When life begins, as with a baby's first breath, it's new and exciting.
-Unfortunately, we don't get to decide how it will turn out.
-We play the game, take the cards as it dealt them with, and do our best.
+A baby’s first breath, life’s beginning, is both new and exciting.
+Unfortunately, we don’t get to decide how it will turn out.
+We play the game, take the cards as they’re dealt, and do our best.

-Once in a while, God has a plan for our growth, which involves some trains' severe derailments.
-It can be mind-boggling when we believe we're doing everything in our power to make our life work — feeling exhausted by the lack of steam in our engines.
+God sometimes plans growth through severe derailments.
+It can be mind-boggling when we believe we’re doing everything in our power to make our life work — feeling exhausted by the lack of steam in our engines.

-See, that's just it; our power is never enough.
-We often look up when we get through life's derailments and start searching for what caused the pileup.
-Sometimes life has beaten us so desperately that we lose the confidence to believe in our choices and ourselves.
+Our power alone is never enough.
+We often look up after life’s derailments, searching for what caused them.
+Sometimes life has beaten us, and we’ve lost the confidence to believe in our choices and ourselves.
 We question everything, and we slip off track.

 You are not alone in the crash